easitab/EasitGoWebservice/docs/v2/Import-GOCustomItem.md

 PS C:\> Import-GOContactItem @importEasitItem -ImportHandlerIdentifier 'CreateCustomItem' -CustomProperties $CustomProperties
 ```

-In this exampel we use the importhandler *CreateProject* to create a project with status Ongoing.

 ### Example 3

+In this example we have a configuration file located in our users home directory with the url and apikey.

 ```powershell
 PS C:\> $CustomProperties = @{'Name' = 'ACustomProject','Status' = 'Ongoing'}
 PS C:\> Import-GOContactItem -ImportHandlerIdentifier 'CreateCustomItem' -CustomProperties $CustomProperties
 ```

-In this example we have a configuration file located in our users home directory with the url and apikey.

 ## PARAMETERS